-- 1. A Half Point Score (Waza Ari) is awarded for a legal technique that vigorously downs an opponent for less than 3 seconds; or results in the opponent's loss of will or ability to fight for less than 3 seconds; or that causes the opponent to lose balance for less than 3 seconds AND the competitor remains standing and resumes the bout. - 2.
-If a competitor breaks off fighting because they have been hit and returns to the starting spot without the referee calling "Yame" the competitor may have a waza-ari awarded against him/her. - 3.
+A Half Point Score (Waza Ari) is awarded for a legal technique that:

+- a. vigorously downs an opponent for less than 3 seconds - b. results in the opponent's loss of will or ability to fight for less than 3 seconds - c. causes the opponent to lose balance for less than 3 seconds AND the competitor remains standing and resumes the bout.

+If a competitor breaks off fighting because they have been hit and returns to the starting spot without the referee calling "Yame" the competitor may have a waza-ari awarded against him/her.

 A contestant gaining two waza-ari (half points) shall be awarded a full point victory.